Spanish grammar isn’t more difficult than any other language.

 In this post, you’ll learn specifically about the hacking process for Spanish grammar.

 The ideas in this post are inspired by Tim Ferriss’ latest book, “The Four Hour Chef”.
-Tim introduces a unique approach to language learning that inspires and aligns with a lot of what I’m teaching here at Real Fast Spanish.
+Tim introduces a unique approach to language learning that inspires and aligns with a lot of what we teach here at Real Fast Spanish.

 The hacking approach says that although there are hundreds of grammar rules and tricks you need to know to speak with perfect fluency, they aren’t all created equal.